keploy/docs/versioned_docs/version-2.0.0/dependencies/mongo.md

 ## Example of message queries

 In general, each message consists of a standard message header followed by request-specific data.
-The standard message header is structured as follows: <br> <br>
+The standard message header is structured as follows:

 ![image](https://github.com/Swpn0neel/docs/assets/121167506/0f8b0a26-799e-498a-877d-02645b76fc6b)

 `OP_MSG` is an extensible message format used to encode both client requests and server replies on the wire.
-`OP_MSG` has the following format: <br> <br>
+`OP_MSG` has the following format:

 ![image](https://github.com/Swpn0neel/docs/assets/121167506/247c9be9-19de-4e7f-abef-0ed4513b8925)